CityPay Elements

 Elements API Reference

-• AttachOptions: { intentId: string; token: string; idempotencyKey?: string }
+• AttachOptions: { intentId?: string; token?: string; selected?: boolean }

-• ConfirmOptions: { intentId: string; autoHandle3DS?: boolean; idempotencyKey?: string; authorise?: { endpoint?: string; payload?: any } }
+• ConfirmOptions: { intentId?: string; autoHandle3DS?: boolean; autoAuthorise?: boolean; idempotencyKey?: string; authorise?: { endpoint: string; payload?: any } }

 • ChallengePayload: 3DS challenge payload returned by your backend or CityPay.